-According to the General Data Protection Regulation (GDPR), consent occurs when the data subject (the website user) voluntarily agrees that a data controller (the website) can collect and process the user’s personal data.
+According to the General Data Protection Regulation (GDPR), consent occurs when the data subject (the website user) voluntarily agrees that a data controller (the website) can collect and process the user’s data.

-Here we look at the most important.
+Here we look at the most important:

 Example: What is prior consent?

 A user visits a website for the first time and is presented with a cookie consent pop-up.
 The pop-up informs the user of cookies.
-A cookie Consent Solution implemented on the website secures that no cookies are set before the user has consented.
+A cookie Consent Solution implemented on the website makes sure that no cookies are set before the user has consented.
 Thereby, personal data processing only occurs if and when the user has given consent to it.

-A consent is NOT freely given when:
+Consent is NOT freely given when:

 Example: What is freely given consent

 A website informs its user of cookies with a cookie pop-up.
-In the pop-up users are given the option to accept or decline cookies either by an ‘accept’ or ‘reject’ button, or by toggles to accept or reject specific cookie purposes (e.g. functional, statistical and marketing).
+In the pop-up, users are given the option to accept or decline cookies either by an ‘‘accept” or ‘‘reject” button or by toggles to accept or reject specific cookie purposes (e.g., functional, statistical, and marketing).
 The option to decline cookies is as easy as it is to accept cookies.

-Example: Consent as specific
+Example: Consent must be specific

 The user has to be made aware of what consent is given to.
 The data controller (the website) should provide the user with information to ensure that the user can make a decision on an informed basis.